 Many mythological tales are associated with Mahakaleshwar temple.
 It is believed that a Brahmin lived with his family in Avanti.
 Brahmin had four sons and all of them were great devotees of Lord Shiva.
 A demon named Dushanan was troubling the devotees of Lord Shiva by disturbing religious rituals and activities.
 Dushanan also killed many devotees of Lord Shiva.
 Brahmins were in terror.
 All the Brahmins decided to pray to Lord Shiva.
-Brahmins gathered mud to create the Lingam and the place from where the mud was taken became a hug
+Brahmins gathered mud to create the Lingam and the place from where the mud was taken became a huge pond.
+Dushanan got to know about the Pooja of Brahmins, he again came to disturb them.
+Then, Lord Shiva came out from the pond as Mahakaleshwar and destroyed Dushanan.
+After that, Brahmins requested for darshan of Lord Shiva.
+Lord Shiva appeared at the JyotirLinga to give darshan to his devotees.

 In the month of Saavan, the Mahakaleshwar temple witnesses countless devotees.
 Many devotees also visit Mahakaleshwar temple on Mahashivratri.
 One can hear the sacred chants of Lord Shiva on this day.
 Devotees get overwhelmed when they do darshan of Lingam and get the blessings of Lord Shiva.
 Lord Shiva is well-known for protecting their devotees from untimely death.
 Visit this holy shrine and gather unforgettable memories of this auspicious temple.
 May Lord Shiva bless you!